-Deferred revenue is comprised primarily of assessments paid in advance.
-Annual assessments for the years 2017 and 2016 were billed in December of the preceding year, which prompted some property owners to pay them early.
+Deferred revenue is comprised primarily of annual assessments paid in advance.
+Assessments for the years 2018 and 2017 were billed in December of the preceding year, which prompted some property owners to pay them early.
 This resulted in revenue that was deferred until the following year, which is the year to which the assessment applies.